junxit/us-congress-code/title-33/chapter-17/sec-878a.md

 ### Requirements Adopted by Reference

 Pub.
+L. 113–76, div.
+B, title I, § 104, Jan.
+17, 2014, 128 Stat.
+51, provided that: “The requirements set forth by section 105 of the Commerce, Justice, Science, and Related Agencies Appropriations Act, 2012 (Public Law 112–55) [33 U.S.C.
+878a], as amended by section 105 of title I of division B of Public Law 113–6, are hereby adopted by reference and made applicable with respect to fiscal year 2014.”
+Similar provisions were contained in the following prior appropriation act: Pub.
 L. 113–6, div.
 B, title I, § 105(b), Mar.
 26, 2013, 127 Stat.
-242, provided that: “The requirements set forth by section 105 of the Commerce, Justice, Science, and Related Agencies Appropriations Act, 2012 (Public Law 112–55) [33 U.S.C.
-878a], as amended by subsection (a) of this section, are hereby adopted by reference.”
+242.